A stillbirth is a child born after the 24th week of pregnancy, who did not show any signs of life after being born.

 Stillbirths have to be registered within 42 days.

-You can register a stillbirth at York Register Office or supply information to a registrar in another district, depending where it happened.
+You can register a stillbirth at York Register Office or supply information to a registrar in another district, depending on where it happened.

 People who can register a stillbirth